Patience-Fuglo/quant-greeks-cli/README.md

 ![CI](https://github.com/Patience-Fuglo/quant-greeks-cli/actions/workflows/ci.yml/badge.svg)

-A lightweight command-line tool for calculating the five main Black-Scholes Greeks (Delta, Gamma, Vega, Theta, Rho) and pricing options using both the Black-Scholes and Binomial models (supporting European and American styles).
-Designed for traders, quants, and finance students, this tool helps you analyze risk and price options easily from your terminal.
+A lightweight command-line tool for calculating the five main Black-Scholes Greeks (Delta, Gamma, Vega, Theta, Rho).
+Designed for traders, quants, and finance students, this tool helps you analyze options risk and sensitivity directly from your terminal.

 ---

 ## Features

-- **Black-Scholes Greeks Calculator:** Computes Delta, Gamma, Vega, Theta, and Rho for European options.
+- **Black-Scholes Greeks Calculator:** Computes Delta, Gamma, Vega, Theta, and Rho
-- **Option Pricing Models:**
-  - **Black-Scholes:** Analytical pricing for European options.
-  - **Binomial:** Flexible pricing for both European and American options.
-- **American Option Pricing:** Use the `--american` flag with the binomial model for American-style options.
-- **Customizable Binomial Steps:** Choose tree steps with `--steps` (default 100).
+- **Binomial and Black-Scholes Option Pricing:** Supports both models; Binomial supports American and European options
+- **Implied Volatility Calculator:** Computes the implied volatility given a market price for a European option
-- **Simple CLI:** Run calculations from your terminal with intuitive arguments.
+- **Simple CLI:** Run calculations from your terminal with intuitive arguments
-- **100% Test Coverage:** Every calculation is unit tested for accuracy.
+- **100% Test Coverage:** Every calculation is unit tested for accuracy
-- **CI/CD:** Integrated with GitHub Actions for continuous testing and reliability.
+- **CI/CD:** Integrated with GitHub Actions for continuous testing and reliability
-- **Clear Output:** Prices and Greeks are displayed directly in your terminal.

 ---